 7Artisans 25mm f1.8 Review | Bottom Line

 If you’re looking for a fun lens you can beat up, the 7Artisans 25mm f1.8 is fun.
-It’s a nice lens to sort of mess around with or to learn manual focus, especially if you’re looking to casually shoot some black and white photography.
+It’s a nice lens to mess around with or learn manual focus, especially if you’re looking to shoot black-and-white photography casually.

-However, when the rubber meets the road this lens basically just suck.
-It’s poorly built, poorly designed, has virtually no quality control, corners are bad, distortion and vignetting are bad and while the lens is sharp, the focus drifts so a lot of shots end up slightly out of focus.
+However, when the rubber meets the road, this lens basically just sucks.
+It’s poorly built, poorly designed, has virtually no quality control, corners are bad, distortion and vignetting are bad, and while the lens is sharp, the focus drifts, so a lot of shots end up slightly out of focus.

-Sure the contrast and color are great, but honestly, unless you really just want something you can experiment with, that $70 dollars would be better spend going towards a Fujinon 27mm f2.8 which can sometimes be found for around $200 on ebay.
+Sure, the contrast and color are great, but honestly, unless you really just want something you can experiment with, that $70 dollars would be better spent going towards a Fujinon 27mm f2.8, which can sometimes be found for around $200 on eBay.

-You’re really getting what you pay for with this lens, but the optical formula is fantastic if you don’t mind some vignetting, distortion and corner softness.
-In the right situations it can produce some really nice images as long as you work within the limitations.
+You’re really getting what you pay for with this lens, but the optical formula is fantastic if you don’t mind some vignetting, distortion, and corner softness.
+In the right situations, it can produce some really nice images if you work within the limitations.

 Ok, now that I said all that and scared you away, it’s really hard to find a cheap lens that’s this wide.
-Most retro lenses that are 25mm or in that range just outright suck, and anything by Fujifilm, Sony or even Rokinon are four times as much money.
-This leave the 7Artisans 25mm lens as the only option for a cheap lens that functions as a 35mm on an APS-C camera.
+Most retro lenses that are 25mm or in that range just outright suck, and anything by Fujifilm, Sony, or even Rokinon is four times as much money.
+This leaves the 7Artisans 25mm lens as the only option for a cheap lens that functions as a 35mm on an APS-C camera.

-For micro four thirds shooters this lens will be a lot of fun.
-Most of the issues with the corners and edges will be gone because of the crop factor and you’re left with a crazy sharp lens with nice contrast, if you can keep it in focus.
+This lens will be a lot of fun for micro-four-thirds shooters.
+The crop factor will eliminate most of the issues with the corners and edges, leaving you with a crazy sharp lens with nice contrast if you can keep it in focus.

 7Artisans 25mm f1.8 Sample Photos